yonseicasl/NPUsim/README.md

     $./npusim.sh run eyeriss alexnet energy

 ## Reference and Contact
-To reference NPUsim, please use our ModSim paper.
+To reference NPUsim, please use our ModSim workshop whitepaper.

     @misc{kim_modsim2021,
         author      = {B. Kim and C. park and T. Lim and W. Song},